wwmoraes/site/content/posts/eso-addon-and-lua-fun.md

 _automagically_ dumped into a Lua file for your addon, and you can load it back through the same API.

-These saved variables, as they are known as, can be either character-specific or account-wide.
+These saved variables can be either character-specific or account-wide.
 Most addons even provide a toggle for users to choose how they want to persist their settings.
 However, checking everywhere on your code whether the user wants to use character or account-wide is not efficient.
 That's a perfect use-case for metatables!

 ## Saved variables proxy